RAVEN: Realtime Accessibility in Virtual ENvironments for Blind and Low-Vision People: User Study Findings

 Five participants felt the system could enhance the gaming experience for BLV players.
 P6-VI described how it expanded her interest: \emph{``[There were] games that I previously weren't super interested in because of all the barriers related to the visual barriers that I face.
 [Having this tool] could potentially increase my interest in computer games.''} Participants also envisioned applications beyond games, including web design (P5-VI) and educational software (P4-LP), and for broader groups such as players with cognitive disabilities (P1-LP) or colorblindness (P7-B).

 Despite these advantages, several limitations emerged.
-Of the 336 valid prompts, 253 (75.3\%) produced a correct query answer or intended modification (determined through researcher coding of session recordings), 9 (2.7\%) were correctly flagged as out-of-scope, and 74 (22.0\%) failed.
-Failures included \emph{intent errors} (14 prompts, where the LLM misunderstood participant goals) and \emph{technical errors} (62 prompts, where the LLM hallucinated, misrepresented system capabilities, or failed in code execution).
-P4-LP described these as gaps in flexible language and cross-modal consistency: extinguishing a torch stopped the light but left the fire sound.
+P4-LP described the gaps in flexible language and cross-modal consistency: extinguishing a torch stopped the light but left the fire sound.
 P6-VI similarly noted misapplied assumptions, such as turning all objects white after asking to \emph{``make the room white''}.
 Participants (N=7) raised trust concerns about misleading responses.
-As P2-VI asked, \emph{``If it gives the wrong information, how is a visually-impaired person going to know?''} P4-LP concluded: \emph{``right now, [the system] is not so foolproof as to say I completely trust it.''} These findings highlight both the promise and current fragility of the approach.
+As P2-VI asked, \emph{``If it gives the wrong information, how is a visually-impaired person going to know?''} P4-LP concluded: \emph{``right now, [the system] is not so foolproof as to say I completely trust it.''} These findings highlight both the promise and current fragility of the approach. {Because our participants’ visual abilities spanned a continuum—from no usable vision to varying forms of low vision—these impressions reflect a spectrum of experiences rather than a clean blind/low-vision split.
+This motivates our choice to report visual-ability differences qualitatively instead of conducting binary group comparisons.}